ShyamsundarR/volrep-shim-operator/README.md

 The sample VolumeReplication CR can be applied to the cluster running the operator as follows, `$ kubectl apply -f config/samples/replication_v1alpha1_volumereplication.yaml`

-The reconcile logs can be viewed in paralle for the reconcile of the above created CR as follows, `$ kubectl logs -fn volreplication-shim-system deployment.apps/volreplication-shim-controller-manager -c manager`
+The reconcile logs can be viewed in parallel for the reconcile of the above created CR as follows, `$ kubectl logs -fn volreplication-shim-system deployment.apps/volreplication-shim-controller-manager -c manager`